 Carolyn Connors Women’s Center

 The number of women seeking help at St. Francis House is increasing and is one of the fastest-growing groups among the unhoused population.
 Women experiencing homelessness are at an especially high risk for violence and nearly all of those who seek shelter here are survivors of trauma and abuse.
 Inside our Carolyn Connors Women’s Center, guests find a safe, welcoming, and supportive space.
-Designed as a comfortable, cozy lounge, the Center is dedicated to meeting everyone’s unique needs.
-Each day guests come here to support and inspire one another as they begin to take steps to rebuild their lives.
+Designed as a comfortable, cozy lounge, the Center is dedicated to meeting everyone’s unique needs. | Donate to our Amazon wish list today to directly impact our Center.

 Have Questions?